MaterializeInc/materialize/doc/developer/overview.md

 These topologies are static, determined at dataflow construction time.
 It is important that the operators be deterministic, as determinism is the basis for "incremental recomputation" as a function of changed inputs.
 Several of the operators will hold back updates until they have received all of their updates for a given timestamp (primarily the "stateful" operators that record their input and want to await potential cancellation).

+### Determinism

+Operator logic should be deterministic.
+For example, the `Filter` operator will use a predicate to retain or discard updates; if the predicate produces different results on the insertion than it does on the deletion, the operator no longer correctly implements the `Filter` operator.
+The `Map`operator
+Imagine an expression that consults the current time, or a random number generator; repeated evaluation of the expression may produce different results that do not result in
+All expressions provided to the dataflow layer should correspond to deterministic expressions.

 ### Asynchronous / cooperative scheduling